jhu-arch/arch-tutorial/Snakemake.rst

   A Snakemake workflow defines a data analysis in terms of rules that are specified in the `Snakefile`_ .

-We will create a hypothetical scenario with precedent steps, where for example the tabix step depends on the eta tags, and so on. cutadapt -> bwamem -> rmdup -> tags -> tabix
+We will create a hypothetical scenario with precedent steps, where for example the tabix step depends on the tags step, and so on. cutadapt -> bwamem -> rmdup -> tags -> tabix

 cutadapt